Stock events for Lithium Americas Corp. (LAC)

 LAC’s Geographic footprint

-Lithium Americas Corp. is headquartered in Vancouver, Canada, with its primary operational focus on the Thacker Pass project in northern Nevada, United States.
+Lithium Americas Corp.'s primary geographic focus is North America.
+The company is headquartered in Vancouver, Canada, and its main asset, the Thacker Pass project, is located in northern Nevada, United States.
 The company also invests in exploration properties across the United States and Canada.

 LAC Corporate Image Assessment